-- A. An addition to a roof that supports living vegetation and includes a synthetic, high quality waterproof membrane, drainage layer, soil layer, and light weight medium plants shall be permitted to comprise part or all of the roof area. - B. Roof areas used as outdoor recreation space by the occupants of the building. - C. An area including and adjacent to rooftop photovoltaic and solar thermal equipment, totaling not more than three times the area that is covered with such equipment. - D. Any roof, if the amount of rooftop space not subject to exceptions A through C is in the aggregate less than 100 square feet.
+- 2. Roof areas used as outdoor recreation space by the occupants of the building. - 3.
+An area including and adjacent to rooftop photovoltaic and solar thermal equipment, totaling not more than three times the area that is covered with such equipment. - 4.
+Any roof, if the amount of rooftop space not subject to exceptions A through C is in the aggregate less than 100 square feet.